 Following acceptance onto the programme, students will be given joining instructions by their university.
-Although direct teaching may not commence in the week when students register, all students, both full-time and part-time must attend for the registration and induction process.
-This will last one day and will address course matters from the perspectives both of NTEC and the registering university.
+Although direct teaching may not commence in the week when students register, all full time students must attend registration and Introduction to Nuclear Energy course.

 Students must ensure that they take the opportunity on registration day to acquire all the information they need to undertake the course.
 They should pay particular attention to establishing contact with their personal tutor and project supervisor (if applicable).
 Arrangements for the method and frequency of contact with the tutor/supervisor should be confirmed.